FSUdigitalmedia/p5js_animation/README.md

 # p5js_animation

-The start of an animation tutorial
+This is the start of an animation tutorial, based on https://www.youtube.com/watch?v=1lW-NLel1G8